Lzyabc/PerfCal/README.md

 # PerfCal
+## Overview
+  PerfCal is  a specification language designed to generate efficient distributed systems while maintaining simplicity and correctness.
+Developers first write a PerfCal specification suitable for model checking.
+The specification will be converted to TLA+ code to verify the correctness of the specification.
+The specification can then be transferred to a relaxed specification suited for implementatio by relaxing the atomicity of relaxable steps.
+The specification will be converted to Go code to implement the specification.

+  Due to time constraints, the format of this project still needs to be further optimized, we will continue to improve the PerfCal compiler, including: 1.
+Add more English comments; 2.
+Delete redundant logic; 3.
+Uniform code format, etc.; 4.
+Optimize the code structure to make it easier to read and maintain.

 ## Result
 The results of this experiment are documented in [Result](./result/), including:
 - The [raw data](./result/raw) from this experiment